julianh65/mnist_learning/README.md

 4. try to straight feed it into an MLP and see what type of performance I can get
 5. tweak settings and hyper params to improve performance
 6. create quick local html / css / js file to "draw" examples and get the output in tensors
-7. view some sota applications and see how others are doing it
+7. view some sota applications and see how others are doing it, then update my methadology based on that